-- 1. Ambulance redirection will activate when one (1) ambulance is on extended APOD. - 2.
-The ambulance provider communications supervisor is required to: - a.
-Utilize the ReddiNet Diversion Status board to place the hospital ED on "Redirect" - 3.
-Repeat the ReddiNet notification above every 30 minutes until extended APODs no longer exist. - 4.
-Immediate notification of the EMS Manager and EMS Medical Director should occur.

-Cancellation Phase:

-- 1. Ambulance redirection will cancel when the extended APOD no longer exists. - 2.
-Ambulance personnel shall notify their communications center at the end of extended APOD. - 3.
-The ambulance provider communications supervisor is required to: - 4.
-Utilize the ReddiNet Diversion Status board to place the hospital ED on "Open."
+- ii.
+The ambulance provider supervisor is required to: - a) Utilize the ReddiNet Diversion Status board to place the hospital ED on "Redirect" - b) Repeat the ReddiNet notification every 30 minutes until extended APODs no longer exist. - c) Immediate notification of the EMS system should occur using ReddiNet. - c.
+Cancellation Phase: - i.
+Ambulance redirection will cancel when the extended APOD no longer exists. - ii.
+Ambulance personnel shall notify their communications center at the end of extended APOD. - iii.
+The ambulance provider supervisor is required to utilize the ReddiNet Diversion Status board to place the hospital ED on "Open".

-Quality Improvement
+XII.
+Quality Improvement:

-1. When APOD policies are invoked, immediate notification of both the EMS Medical

-Director and EMS Administrator by phone and/or email should occur.

-2. 100% of ambulance redirection will be reviewed by the EMS agency.
+- A. When APOD policies are invoked, immediate notification shall be provided to EMS Medical Director and EMS Administrator by use of ReddiNet. - B. 100% of ambulance redirection will be reviewed by the EMS agency.

+XIII.
+Major Emergency:

-In the event of a major emergency (including but not limited to a mass casualty incident) that requires immediate availability of ambulances, Imperial County EMS may give direction to EMS field personnel to immediately transfer patient care to ED medical personnel and return to service to support the EMS system resource needs.
+A. In the event of a major emergency (including but not limited to a multi-casualty incident) that requires immediate availability of ambulances, Imperial County EMS Manager or designee may give direction to EMS field personnel to immediately transfer patient care to ED medical personnel and return to service to support the EMS system resource needs.

-APPROVED:

-Signature on File Katherine Staats, M.D.
-EMS Medical Director
+APPROVED: SIGNATURE ON FILE - 07/01/25 Katherine Staats, M.D.
+FACEP EMS Medical Director